MartisCommunity/docs/guides/cli.md

 ---
 # Create your wallet using CLI

-The Retype CLI is clean and simple.
-The majority of the time you will run just one command: `retype start`

 !!!
-Be sure to review the [project](/configuration/project.md) options available within the **retype.yml** as it does unlock more power, flexibility, and customization.
+Currently, the CLI tool supports most Bitcoin RPC instructions.
+Please check the API guide for specific details.
 !!!

+(CLI) is the command line interface tool of the Marscoin , you can use the command line in the terminal to interact with the node.
+This is useful for users who prefer to use a terminal or for servers without a graphical interface.

-The `--help` option can be passed with any command to get additional details, for instance `retype start --help` will return all options for the `retype start` command.
+The `--help` option can be passed with any command to get additional details, for instance `Marscoin.Cli --help` will return all options for the `Marscoin.Cli` command.

-The command `retype --version` will return the current version number of your Retype install.
-See all public Retype [releases](https://github.com/retypeapp/retype/releases).
+The command `Marscoin.Cli --version` will return the current version number of your Marscoin install.
+See all public Marscoin.Cli [JSON RPC](/api/basic-page.md).

-Let's go through each of the `retype` CLI commands and be sure to check out the [Getting Started](/guides/getting-started.md) guide for step-by-step instructions on using each of these commands.
+Let's go through each of the `Marscoin.Cli` CLI commands and be sure to check out the [Getting Started](/guides/getting-started.md) guide for step-by-step instructions on using each of these commands.

 ```
 Description: